 My friend, Monte Jones, President of On-Site Technologies, told me, “To maintain employment in our sales force you need to do three things:

 - Keep salesforce.com up to date

 - Listen to one of your own sales calls per week, comment on it, and share it with your manager

 Monte Jones has created a system of CONSISTENCY and ACCOUNTABILITY.
 Everyone knows what is expected of them.
 Everyone knows what happens if they don’t do what’s expected.
 Everyone knows that if you go above and beyond, like helping one of your peers by listening to their calls, you will be praised.
-Monte knows that sales is a craft which must be treated with respect and commitment.
+Monte knows that effective sales leadership skills are a craft which must be treated with respect and commitment.
 The result: most of their sales reps consistently hit quota with low turnover.

 This is typically the part of a blog where I offer advice like, “Here are 7 things you can do to create consistency and accountability in your sales force.”
 But I’m not going to do that.
 You are.
 How do you create consistency and accountability in your sales force?
 What are some effective sales leadership tips you can share on creating a culture of consistency and accountability?